redis/redis-doc/docs/reference/protocol-spec.md

 While the Redis protocol is human-readable and easy to implement, its implementation can exhibit performance similar to that of a binary protocol.

 RESP uses prefixed lengths to transfer bulk data.
-That makes scanning the payload for special characters unnecessary (unlike parsing JSON , for example).
+That makes scanning the payload for special characters unnecessary (unlike parsing JSON, for example).
 For the same reason, quoting and escaping the payload isn't needed.

-Reading the length of Aggregate types (for example, Bulk Strings or Arrays) can be processed with code that performs a single operation per character while at the same time scanning for the CR character.
+Reading the length of aggregate types (for example, bulk strings or arrays) can be processed with code that performs a single operation per character while at the same time scanning for the CR character.

-This C code example illustrates the above:
+Example (in C):

 ```c
 #include <stdio.h>